Bitterisland6/Unity/README.md

 ## Authors

 - **Aleksander Szymański**
-- *Other people working with me on group projects with thier roles are mentioned in `README.md` if the group project folder*
+- *Other people working with me on group projects with their roles are mentioned in `README.md` in the group project folder*